A Kaizen Event (or Kaizen Day) is a key to Japan’s competitive success over traditional western management.

 Let’s be honest – a lot of mini-projects done during Kaizen Day are not always worth talking about in front of the entire business.

-Admin, documentation, automation can be boring for marketers and business developers, so keep the show and tell short and relevant to everyone.
+Admin, documentation, and automation can be boring for marketers and business developers, so keep the show and tell short and relevant to everyone.

 You can set a limit of 5 minutes for every presentation.
 And anyone who needs more than 5 minutes to present, can prepare a separate Lunch & Learn presentation.